Tanuka1999/Dot-net-desktop-app/simple calculator/README.md

 # Dot-net-desktop-app

-It is a simple calculator application.Using this you can easily add, substract, multiply, and devide the number.
+It is a simple calculator application.Using this you can easily add, substract, multiply, and devide two numbers.